Frequently Asked Questions About PennBid

 Regardless of the number of bidders interested in a solicitation, communication with all takes just one mouse click.
-PennBid can send individual messaging directly from agency to bidders/planholders to answer questions and issue addenda.
+PennBid allows project owners to send individual messaging directly from agency to bidders/planholders to answer questions and issue addenda.
 This eliminates the need to look up names, obtain email addresses and fax numbers, or call to verify addenda receipt.

 How much does the PennBid Program cost?